Charles-Schleich/raytracing-in-one-weekend/README.md

  <br  />

-It uses Rayon for Data-Parallelism, this gets pretty significant speed ups the higher the core count of your CPU was.
+It uses Rayon for Data-Parallelism, this gets pretty significant speed ups the higher the core count of your CPU.
 A Random Scene Rending at 4k, on an 8 Core CPU, with 500 Samples Per pixel, and a 50 bounce limit took about 176 minutes to render.

 I suppose my biggest regret is not doing this sooner.